-While all concentration camp prisoners were subjected to different forms of violence and public humiliation, women lived under greater threat of sexual violence.1 The featured testimony was collected in the late 1980s—a time when rape and sexual aggression during the Holocaust were finally being discussed and studied.2 In the immediate postwar era, these experiences were often withheld from interviewers due to feelings of mistrust and shame.
+While all concentration camp prisoners were subjected to different forms of violence and public humiliation, women lived under greater threat of sexual violence.1 The featured testimony was collected in the late 1980s—a time when rape and sexual violence during the Holocaust were finally being discussed and studied.2 In the immediate postwar era, these experiences were often withheld due to feelings of mistrust or shame.
 This testimony by Dora Goldstein Roth was recorded at a time when the vocabulary for discussing sexual violence during the Holocaust was only just emerging.3

 Roth was born into an upper middle class Jewish family in Warsaw, Poland in 1932.
 She was only seven years old when her family fled to Vilna, Lithuania (Vilnius) following the German invasion of Poland in 1939.
 Roth and her family were later interned in the Vilna ghetto.
 German forces executed her father in front of her, making Roth's mother the sole parent and authority figure in her life—an inversion of the typical gender roles in upper middle class families at the time.
 During the Holocaust, many Jewish women became the sole provider and protector of their children.4

 After the destruction of the Vilna ghetto in 1943, Roth was deported to a series of camps with her mother and sister before arriving at the Stutthof concentration camp.5 There, Roth and her family were subjected to extremely difficult forced labor and brutal treatment.6 Neither Roth's mother nor her sister survived their time in the camp.